rozek/notes-on-gundb/README.md

 // will create 'an/outer-node/inner-node' with the sole property 'data'
 ```

-An attempt to write an array into a property will log(!) the error message "Invalid data: Array at ..." (instead of throwing an exception).
+> **Dangerous**: an attempt to write an array into a property will log(!) the error message "Invalid data: Array at ..." (instead of throwing an exception).
 Trying to read the contents of the addressed node may lock the application (the `once` callback will never be called)

 An attempt to assign an object of the form `{ '#':'...' }` (i.e., a link) to a property will principally write the given link.
 However,